AVSLab/basilisk/docs/installOnMacOS.md

     * Press `Generate` in Cmake to build the Xcode Basilisk project file inside the `dist` directory

-7. Open the Xcode file `dist/basilisk.xcodeproj`
+1. Open the Xcode file `dist/basilisk.xcodeproj`

     * The source code should appear and be ready for use
     \image html Images/doc/256564102-xcode.png width=419px

     * You can now build the project within the Xcode IDE

-8. To test your setup you can run one of the scenario scripts.
+2. To test your setup you can run one of the scenario scripts.
     * In the terminal window, make `basilisk/src/tests/scenarios` the current directory.
     * Run one of the tutorial scenarios, such as
 ```
-    $python scenarioBasicOrbit.py
+    $ python scenarioBasicOrbit.py
 ```

 ## Optional Packages